ardatan/graphql-mesh/website/docs/getting-started/multiple-apis.md

 > You can find the complete example [here](https://github.com/Urigo/graphql-mesh/tree/master/examples/javascript-wiki)

+> You can use TypeScript to have full type-safety in additional resolvers.
+See [TypeScript Support](/docs/recipes/typescript) section to learn more.

 ## Stitching Schemas using Declarative API without JavaScript Code File

 You can combine multiple APIs in Mesh using `additionalTypeDefs` and `additionalResolvers`.